PORTLAND, Ore. (AP) — Police say a man who died after running from officers in Portland apparently suffered a heart attack.

 The man was a passenger in a car that was pulled over early Sunday because a tail light wasn’t working.
 He was wanted on a parole violation in a drug case.

 Police say the man gave an officer false information and took off, jumping over three fences.
 He gave up when he was cornered behind a house and arrested without a struggle.

-He stopped breathing in a police car and was taken to the Portland Adventist Medical Center, where he died.
+He stopped breathing in a police car and was taken to the Portland Adventist Medical Center where he died about two hours later.
 Police say hospital tests indicated he had used marijuana and methamphetamine.